watzek/reserves-spreadsheet/README.md

-To report any issues or for general help, contact Ethan Davis (edavis@lclark.edu, Digital Initiatives office)
+To report any issues or for general help, contact Ethan Davis (edavis@lclark.edu, Digital Initiatives)